 The checkbox next to each light determines whether the light will be displayed at the given time and be used for speech qualification.
 For the grace period, the two checkboxes determine whether additional seconds will be granted before (-) or after (+) the time range.

-Finally, the Include on report checkbox determines whether use of the define timer should be added to Report Times.
+Finally, the Include on report toggle switch determines whether each use of the defined timer should be added to Report Times.
 As a general rule, a timer shouldn’t be included on the report if the Green and Red timing lights are not both active.

-Tap Done to save your changes, Copy to create and edit a duplicate of the timer as shown, or Delete to remove the timer from the defined list.
-You may also press the BACK key to exit without saving your changes.
+Tap the Done icon button to save your changes, Copy to create and edit a duplicate of the current timer, or Delete to remove the timer entirely.
+You may also press/gesture the BACK key to exit without saving your changes.

 The app checks your time values when you tap Done.
 If a timing light is not going to be used, you can set its time value the same as the adjacent light but the values should not decrease between Green or Yellow or Red.

-See the example screen to the right for how a 2-minute “Written Evaluation” timer might be configured.
+See the example screen (above right) for how a 2-minute “Written Evaluation” timer might be configured.

-Each time you stop and reset a timer, the app adds the speech times to a quick report for later reference.
+Each time you stop and reset a timer, the app adds the speech times to a quick report for later reference (if Include on report is set).
 The report includes the role (the name of the defined timer), the time of day that the speech started, the allowed time range, the time used, and whether the speech qualified (Q) or disqualified (D).
 To qualify, the time used (total elapsed time) must fall within the default or modified time range including any grace period before or after.

 If part of the report is not visible, drag your finger over the report area to scroll it, or turn the device sideways for a wider display.
-Tap OK or the BACK key to dismiss the report, Share to send or save it outside the app, or Clear to reset the report contents.
+Press/gesture the BACK key to dismiss the report; or tap the icon buttons for Share, to send or save it outside the app, or Clear, to reset the report contents.

 By default, the report entries will be retained for a week after your meeting.